-The SC16IS741 is a slave I2C-bus/SPI interface to a single-channel high performance UART.
-It offers data rates up to 5 Mbit/s and guarantees low operating and sleeping current.
-The device comes in the TSSOP16 package, which makes it ideally suitable for handheld, battery operated applications.
-This device enables seamless protocol conversion from I2C-bus or SPI to and RS-232/RS-485 and are fully bidirectional.
+The SC16IS752/SC16IS762 is an I2C-bus/SPI bus interface to a dual-channel high performance UART offering data rates up to 5 Mbit/s, low operating and sleeping current; it also provides the application with 8 additional programmable I/O pins.
+The device comes in very small HVQFN32 and TSSOP28 packages, which makes it ideally suitable for hand-held, battery-operated applications.
+This chip enables seamless protocol conversion from I2C-bus/SPI to RS-232/RS-485 and is fully bidirectional.